AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 >[!TIP]
 >
-> For a deeper dive into data modeling in Experience Platform, we recommend taking the course [Model Your Customer Experience Data with XDM](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-D-1-2021.1.xdm), available for free on Experience League!
+> For a deeper dive into data modeling in Experience Platform, we recommend watching the playlist [Model Your Customer Experience Data with XDM](https://experienceleague.adobe.com/en/playlists/experience-platform-model-your-customer-experience-data-with-xdm), available for free on Experience League!

 ## Permissions required